rstar2/nodejs_cli-ginit/README.md

 - **lodash** – JavaScript utility library
 - **simple-git** – runs Git commands in a Node.js application
 - **touch** – implementation of the *Nix touch command

+# What will actually **ginit** do:

+- Initialise the local repository by running git init
+- Create a remote repository, for example on Github or Bitbucket; typically by leaving the command-line and firing up a web browser
+- Add the remote
+- Create a .gitignore file
+- Add your project files
+- Commit the initial set of files
+- Push up to the remote repository